 For 7 years researchers and students journeyed here to study at the seaside Marine Station.
 To get here, they would travel from Victoria to Port Renfrew by steamer, then traverse some very steep, muddy, and narrow trails to the station.
 There was talk about building a better road to the bay, but it never got built, this all but sealed the fate of the station, it was closed in 1907.

-When you are hiking in the area, if you look close, you can still see remnants of the buildings sticking out of the west coast rain forest.
-There is a lot of history here, but you need to look close, as the west coast rain forest is claiming the land back once more.
+When you are hiking in the area, just off the trail, you can still see remnants of the buildings sticking out of the West Coast rainforest.
+There is a lot of history here, but you need to look closely, as the West Coast rainforest is claiming the land back once more.
 The area became a provincial park in 1989.

 The beaches at both botany bay and botanical beach are full of a wide variety of sea life.
 Both plant and animal life is in abundance, and each has adapted to contend with the variable conditions found here.